Chiral kinetic theory of anomalous transport induced by torsion: Introduction

-It is interesting to consider the effects of crystal deformation on anomalous transport, since deformations are known to lead to strong ``synthetic" gauge fields \cite{guinea2010energy,vozmediano2010gauge,cortijo2015elastic}; for example, in graphene nanobubbles, the synthetic magnetic field in excess of 300 T has been reported \cite{levy2010strain}.
 A natural question to ask is whether these synthetic gauge fields can be used to source the chiral anomaly, and thus drive the CME and other anomalous phenomena.
 At first glance, it may appear that deformations should be irrelevant for the CME -- indeed, the CME is captured \cite{Kharzeev:2009fn} by the topological Chern-Simons term $\sim \mu_5 \int \epsilon_{ijk} A^i F^{jk}$ in the effective action (where $\mu_5 = \mu_R - \mu_L$ is the chiral chemical potential, and $A^i$ and $F^{jk}$ are the gauge potential and field strength tensor, respectively) that does not depend on the space-time metric $g_{\mu\nu}$.
 Therefore, if one describes the deformation as a change in an effective metric, the chiral anomaly and thus the CME should seemingly not be affected.

 However, this conclusion is premature since a time-dependent, inhomogeneous deformation can induce a change in the momentum space distribution of chiral quasiparticles, e.g. by deviating the chiral chemical potential $\mu_5$ away from its equilibrium value $\mu_5=0$ \cite{cortijo2016strain,pikulin2016chiral}.
 In this case, the CME current will be induced by the deformation in the presence of a background magnetic field \cite{cortijo2016strain,pikulin2016chiral}.
+The collective excitations mixing sound and chirality have been considered in \cite{song2019hear,Chernodub:2019lhw,PhysRevLett.124.126602}.

 Kinetic theory provides a convenient framework for describing transport phenomena.
 For chiral fermions, the effect of chiral anomaly has been incorporated \cite{Stephanov:2012ki,Son2012Kinetic} in this theory via the Berry curvature; see \cite{xiao2010berry} for a review of earlier work on Berry curvature effects on transport.
 In the resulting chiral kinetic theory, Weyl cones are described as momentum-space monopoles of Berry curvature.
 In the presence of an external magnetic field, the combined effect of the momentum-space monopoles and magnetic field is the modification of the density matrix in the phase space, resulting in the anomalous Hall effect and the CME \cite{Stephanov:2012ki,Son2012Kinetic,Chen:2012ca,Dwivedi:2013dea,Basar:2013qia,Basar:2013iaa,Manuel:2013zaa,Chen:2014cla,Gorbar:2016ygi,Kharzeev:2016sut}.